On being a humaneitarian

 Begin at your freezer »

 On the door of your freezer, there might be family photos tacked up with magnets, inspiring quotes, the Boston Red Sox schedule.
 Push those aside and make room for another piece of paper: a list of the contents of your freezer.
-A humaneitarian life begins by reflecting on the kind of meat you eat now so you can find humane versions of all the cuts you love.
+A humaneitarian life begins by reflecting on the kind of meat you enjoy now, so you can find humane versions of all the cuts you love.

 Go to the supermarket »

-Take your freezer list to the meat department of your local grocery store, where the employees will wonder what you’re doing as you spend 10 minutes in front of the meat case, searching for different brands of the products that were in your freezer.
+Take your freezer list to the meat department of your local grocery store, where the employees will wonder what you’re doing as you spend 10 minutes in front of the meat case, searching for the products that were in your freezer.
 You’re looking for brands that have an alternative label on the packaging, such as “free-range” or “organic.”
 (A list of these labels is here, along with an explanation of why they indicate better animal treatment.)

 How much can you spend? »